Hostile Takeover

 Uzi had doomed them all.

-When J shrugged off having her head blown off, when Uzi’s extremely persuasive speech proved completely ineffective, when her luck segfaulted and death loomed over her, Uzi gave up.
+When J had shrugged off having her head blown off, when Uzi’s extremely persuasive speech had proved completely ineffective, when her luck had segfaulted and death loomed over her, Uzi… had given up.
 Not very heroic, not very rebellious, but it was over and Uzi had totally lost.

 Now, though?
-It was time to un-give up.
-Uzi could lose, but everyone she ever knew, everything she might care about?
+It was time to un-give up!
+Uzi could lose, but with everyone she ever knew, everything she might care about at stake?
+Dark night of the soul’s over — time for a break into act three!
 Uzi needed to do the impossible and thwart the very doom she’d invited.

 No biggie.